Profile

 Australian Middle East NGO Cooperation Agreement (AMENCA)

-- Initiated in 2005, the Australian government’s “Australian Middle East NGO Cooperation Agreement” project is a “key component of Australia’s bilateral aid to the PTs [Palestinian Territory] and the vehicle for a decade of collaboration between Australian and Palestinian civil society partners.”
+- Initiated in 2005, the Australian government’s “Australian Middle East NGO Cooperation Agreement” (AMENCA) project is a “key component of Australia’s bilateral aid to the PTs [Palestinian Territory] and the vehicle for a decade of collaboration between Australian and Palestinian civil society partners.”

 - In October 2023, the Australian government published a review of its funding to Palestinians claiming, “The Australian Government paused its funding to NGOs in Gaza in November 2021 due to risks NGOs may be pressured into paying fees and taxes to the de facto authority, Hamas” (emphasis added).